Funny thing happened the other week:

-So 45 minutes into our 15-minute “get to know you” call, I find myself punching in my credit card and creating a Coach account, and Spencer and I started setting up my store right then and there.
+So 45 minutes into our 15-minute “get to know you” call, I find myself punching in my credit card and creating a Podia account, and Spencer and I started setting up my store right then and there.

-There are a lot of excellent technical features in Coach.
+There are a lot of excellent technical features in Podia.
 For example, their checkout workflow is super low-friction for customers.
 Spencer said their A/B tests showed a double-digit conversion bump with the approach they're using, and I believe it.

 Far and away the best part though has been the *awesome* support I've received from Spencer and his crew.

 Spencer personally helped me migrate my existing products and customers—they even converted a bunch of my videos to a better format.

 And the development team has already added several small features that I've requested, like improved support for Google Analytics, and added several more to the roadmap.

 I've officially switched all my products over to Podia at this point, and cancelled my Teachable and DPD accounts.

 Podia supports everything I was doing in Teachable and DPD, only better.